about 45 minutes from London

 The history of the Royal Ascot races date back to the days of Queen Anne, when the first royal Ascot racecourse was laid out by decree for "horses to gallop at a stretch."
 This first ever royal race took place on Saturday, August 11, 1711 as jockeys vied for The Queens Plate - worth a staggering £100!

 Today, the royal romp continues as Queen Elizabeth II and her family attend the week-long race each year.
-Meanwhile, money has skyrocketed into the millions of pounds at a newly revamped Ascot racecourse (in 2006) that made way for new restaurants, bars, and corporate suites.

 via Park Street) at approximately 1:30 pm each day.